 Vettel qualified on pole position (1:37.555), 0.076 seconds ahead of Heikki Kovalainen in a McLaren, half a second ahead of Webber in the Red Bull and nine tenths ahead of team mate Sebastien Bourdais in the Toro Rosso.
 Raikkonen and Hamilton chose wrong tyres and they started only 14th and 15th.

 The race started under the safety car due to a lot of water on the track, but was restarted on the third lap.
-Vettel quickly build advantage over Kovalainen and looked pretty much unstoppable.
+Vettel quickly built an advantage over Kovalainen and looked pretty much unstoppable.

 Toro Rosso decided to use a low downforce settings even though the conditions were very slippery so they were very quick on the straights.

 Vettel led for 49 from 53 laps and won convincingly ahead of Kovalainen in the McLaren (+12,512 s) and Kubica in the BMW Sauber (+20,471 s).